lpmi-13/current-projects/README.md

 - need a good readme for it
 - maybe gitpod is a better platform for this?

-## 16) Write tests for all React projects
-- especially a11y tests with cypress

-## 17) Rewrite previous projects in React
-- AnTweet
-- AnRedd
-- AnWriting?

 ## 18) Deploy static apps just from Netlify
 - SentenceFactory